This post explores whether the common saying “Follow Your Heart” is good advice.

 Rather than repressing or giving in willy-nilly to our emotions, we need to practice listening to them.
 Then we can appropriately act on them in accordance with a moral code.

-This enriches our life and helps us to express our self fully in a way that brings good to our self and others.
+This enriches our life and helps us to express ourselves fully in a moral way.

 Protection Against Authoritarianism